-There was clearly demand; her school quickly grew to serve over 400 students.
-Paulina soon needed to reinforce the second story of her building to safely accommodate her growing student body and approached her loan officer for a microloan.
+There was clearly demand as her school quickly grew to serve over 400 students.
+Paulina soon needed to reinforce the second story of her building to safely accommodate her growing student body, so she approached her loan officer for a microloan.
 Though she had received loans for her yam-selling business, she was unable to secure a loan specifically for her school.

 Why is it easier to access credit for a yam-selling business than for improving the educational environment of a school?

 After conducting extensive market research, it was clear that Paulina’s story was not unique.
-Paulina’s school represents one of an estimated 6,000 low cost private schools in Ghana, according to a recent report by IFC.
-Although low cost private schools are owned by poor proprietors serving low income communities, government and multi- and bi-lateral funding agencies will not support this sector because the schools are privately owned.
-We created the Program to provide much-needed services to this growing sector.
+Paulina’s school represented one of an estimated 6,000 low-fee private schools in Ghana, according to a 2011 report by International Finance Corporation (IFC).
+Although low-fee private schools are owned by poor proprietors serving low-income communities, government and multi-lateral funding agencies offer little to no support because the schools are privately owned.
+As a result, the IDP Foundation created the IDP Rising Schools Program to provide essential services to this growing sector.

-We provided initial seed funding for the development and implementation of the Pilot stage of the Program.
-Because of the risk associated with such a novel venture, we decided to provide funding in the form of a grant, with plans to bring in investment partners for the loan portfolio in the future.
+The IDP Foundation provided initial seed funding for the development and implementation of the pilot stage of the IDP Rising Schools Program.
+Because of the risk associated with such a novel venture, we decided to provide funding in the form of a grant.

-In addition to funding, the IDP Foundation, Inc. has added value in a number of ways.
-We work closely with our microfinance partner, Sinapi Aba Trust, to develop targeted training modules that address the unique needs of school proprietors in Ghana.
-Topics range from creating financial documents (such as cash flow statements and balance sheets) to school management issues (such as engaging parent-teacher associations and working with district officials).
-We work with Sesame Workshop to develop teacher training videos addressing pedagogy and activity-based learning techniques to enhance the quality of teaching in the classrooms.
+In addition to providing funding, the IDP Foundation co-created - with partner Sinapi Aba - targeted training modules that addressed the unique needs of school proprietors, ranging from creating financial documents (such as cash flow statements and balance sheets) to school management issues (such as engaging parent-teacher associations and working with district officials).
+In addition to empowering school proprietors with adequate training, we worked with Sesame Workshop to develop teacher training videos, addressing pedagogy and activity-based learning techniques to enhance the quality of teaching in the classrooms.